Where does Madison’s water come from?

 (Information provided by Public Health Madison Dane County's Director of Environmental Health and Environmental Epidemiologist)

-Where are the PFAS chemicals at Well 15 and Well 16 coming from?
+Where are the PFAS chemicals coming from?

-Madison Water Utility believes the low levels of PFAS chemicals detected at Well 15 (on East Washington Ave.) have traveled in groundwater over several decades from Truax Air Field, where firefighting foams have been used.
+Madison Water Utility believes the low levels of PFAS chemicals detected at Well 15 (on East Washington Ave.) have likely traveled in groundwater over several decades from Truax Air Field, where firefighting foams have been used.
 PFAS chemicals have been found in higher concentrations in groundwater at the base.

 Unfortunately, cleaning up known contamination at Truax Air Field will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.